Frequently Asked Questions

 A: Absolutely!
-Embrace will provide ministries and opportunities that will compliment much of what is already being done through existing women's ministries such as WMU.
+Embrace will provide ministries and opportunities that will complement much of what is already being done through existing women's ministries such as Woman's Missionary Union (WMU).
 Consequently, Embrace will seek to provide the local church options for equipping women in evangelism, discipleship and missions ministries.
 Training and suggested resources on how to integrate various women's ministries in the local church will be available through Embrace Ministries.

 Q: How does Embrace differ from or relate to WMU?

 A: Embrace is different because it is a comprehensive approach to women's ministry in and through the local church.
 Embrace focuses on three major biblical mandates for women: evangelism, discipleship and missions.Embrace does not compete with the Woman's Missionary Union of North Carolina (WMU-NC), but serves as an additional option for North Carolina Baptist churches.
 The goal is not to duplicate the work of WMU-NC but to develop optional resources for missions prayer support, education and awareness for North Carolina, North American and international mission efforts related to the Southern Baptist Convention (SBC).

 Q: How can our church/association get involved in Embrace?